ibm-cloud-docs/Registry/iam.md

 - Access to all IAM-enabled services in your account
 - Access to resources within a resource group

-If you want to restrict user access to one or more [namespaces](#x2031005){: term} for an ID that you are using for automation, use an IAM service ID.
+If you want to restrict user access to one or more [namespaces](#x2031005){: term} for an ID that you're using for automation, use an IAM service ID.
 For more information about service IDs, see [Creating and working with service IDs](/docs/account?topic=account-serviceids#serviceids).

 You can set permissions so that you can configure access to resources within a namespace at the [resource group](#x2161955){: term} level.
 For more information, see [User permissions for working with namespaces](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_setup_cli_namespace_plan_perm).